eleventy7/eider/README.md

     - short
     - int
     - long
-    - fixed length ASCII strings
+    - fixed length ASCII strings.
+Strings that are shorter than max length get padded with spaces.
+Use `NoPadding` variants to write without any padding.
+In all cases, trailing space chars get trimmed on read.
 - generate flyweights that support fixed length objects
     - supports multiple underlying buffers including `UnsafeBuffer` plus `MutableDirectBuffer` and `DirectBuffer` implementations.
 Object adjusts internally depending on the provided buffer implementation, making it simpler to work with in read only paths such as Aeron Subscriptions and EgressListeners.
 - generates a helper to detect message types in a buffer